 More advanced conversational AI can also use contextual awareness to remember bits of information over a longer conversation to facilitate a more natural back and forth dialogue between a computer and a customer.

 We’ve gone over the advantages of conversational AI and why it’s important for businesses.
-Now, we’ll discuss how your organization can build and implement a conversational AI for your business.
+Now, we’ll discuss how your organization can build and implement for your business.

 There are a few simple steps that go into creating a strategy for conversational AI:

-- Train your AI – Train your AI based on your historical tickets.
-That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your conversational AI.
+Train your AI based on your historical tickets.
+That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your AI.

-- Measure – You’ll want to measure the impact your Conversational AI is having on your customer service KPIs, including first response rate, average handle time, CSAT, AI and human agent collaboration, and more.
+You’ll want to measure the impact your AI is having on your customer service KPIs, including first response rate, average handle time, CSAT, AI and human agent collaboration, and more.

 Conversational AI is growing in popularity and for good reason.
 More and more businesses are beginning to leverage this artificial intelligence to improve their customer support, marketing, and overall customer experience.